edubart/nelua-lang/docs/pages/overview.md

 ### Including C files with defines

-Sometimes you need to include a C file but defining something before the include:
+Sometimes you need to include a C file while defining something before the include:

 ```nelua
 -- link SDL2 library